zenwaichi/Cheatool/README.md

 # Cheatool
-A simple C# library with almost everything you need for hacktools development
+A simple C# lib with almost everything you need for Hack-Tools development